Eterea/blender/docs/tips.md

 And everything can access constants, so using a For-Each is typically how you get around that limitation.

----
+### Sample vs Evaluate vs Capture Attribute

-• If a node's name starts with **Sample**, it's for getting data from other meshes.
+- If a node's name starts with **Sample**, it's for getting data from other meshes.

-• If it starts with **Evaluate**, it's for getting the data from whatever's the current mesh.
+- If it starts with **Evaluate**, it's for getting the data from whatever's the current mesh.

 These nodes serve the same function of getting the value at a specific index, but you'd ideally use them for different purposes.

-**Capture Attribute** doesn't sample attributes, it stores them.
+- **Capture Attribute** doesn't sample attributes, it stores them.

 "Sampling", in the context of geonodes means transferring a field's values from one geometry to another.

-Fields are computed in context of the current geometry, capturing them allows you to get a field's value at a specific part of the nodetree and use it later down the line.
+**Fields** are computed in context of the current geometry, capturing them allows you to get a field's value at a specific part of the nodetree and use it later down the line.

 These values persist even when converting the geometry, which is largely what makes them useful to have in node trees.

-(In contrast, sampling may require you to manipulate indices yourself should the source and target geometry be different.)
+In contrast, sampling may require you to manipulate indices yourself should the source and target geometry be different.

----
+### Remap Ranges, maintain 0

 If a range of values is -100/100 and we want to remap them to -20/50 while 0=0 on both maps we have to break the range into: -100/0 to -20/0 and 0/100 to 0/50 and write the driver like this: